Orange Marmalade Spread

 Jelly, is the firmer cousin to jam, but just as sweet.
 Typically made from fruit juice that isn’t suitable for jam, because it lacks the right amount of natural pectin or it has seeds that are difficult to remove, such as those found in grapes.
 After the initial cooking, jelly must be strained through a strainer or jelly bag to remove any solids.
 Powdered, commercially made pectin can be added to help the cooking process along, setting the mixture into a clear, jiggly almost jello-like texture.

-Jelly contains the most pectin and least pulp content of all other fruit spreads.
+Jelly contains the most pectin and the least pulp content of all other fruit spreads.
 It’s the clearest fruit condiment and should be firm enough to hold its shape when turned out of the container.

 orange marmalade